Pushing through the working mom meal prep is, in my opinion, the most effective thing you can do every week.

 I also dive deep into the Meal Prep Power Hour in my ebook, The Weeknight Dinner Survival Guide.

-The working mom’s meal prep routine is a huge timesaver, that much is true.
-But its secret superpower is how it cuts down on your dirty dishes throughout the week.
+The working mom’s meal prep routine is a huge timesaver, AND it cuts down on your dirty dishes throughout the week.

 When you’ve already prepped for the week, you’ll only have your storage items and plates to wash after that- no pans, knives, cutting boards, pots, lids, etc. You don’t have to worry about bleaching down your countertops after you’ve prepped raw meats.